ZGeomantic/shutdown/README.md

 # shutdown
-offer a convenient way to intercept Ctrl+C or kill signal and do everything you want before program exit in golang
+offer a convenient Go package to intercept Ctrl+C or kill signal and do everything you want before program exit in golang

 ## Installation